MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 ## Understand flows

 - What is a flow?
-- Types of flows (system, user, data) and examples.
+- Types of flows (system, user) and examples.
 - Sequential dependencies --> flow

-## Understand flow priority/criticality

-- Definition of a critical flow
-- Business should decide what critical means.
-    - Stakeholder converstations

-## Flow example/walk-through
+## Importance of flows for each pillar